No items found.

 • Due diligence assistance

-Why do you need an M&A advisor?
+Why do you need an M&A advisory service or a firm?

 There are essentially three different ways that M&A advisory services add value for companies:

 1. Expertise: Most important of all, M&A advisors are experts in the M&A process - the most complex and costly investments that any company can make.
 This includes everything from valuations to due diligence.
-The success of the M&A process will, to a large extent, determine the success of the buying company, so it’s important to get right.
-This is where good M&A advisory adds value.

-2. Market knowledge: The directors of any company will feel that they know their industry.
-But they may not know it as well as they think.
-Large M&A advisors spend millions every year ensuring that they obtain market winning research that includes issues beyond most companies such as the market’s transaction multiples, revenue and income of private companies, and more.
+Large M&A advisors spend millions every year ensuring that they obtain market winning research that includes issues beyond most companies such as the market’s transaction multiples, annual revenue and income of private companies, and more.

 3. Industry contacts: Through working continuously on transactions, M&A advisors tend to build up large contact lists.
 Want to buy a company in the UK?
 If your M&A advisor has an office in the UK, there’s a good chance that they’ll know somebody that knows somebody that can make a direct link with some of the largest companies in the UK.
 This door opening capacity saves time and money for the hiring company.